Mike Toglia Player Props: Rockies vs. Padres

 Mike Toglia At The Plate

-- Toglia is batting .203 with two doubles, two home runs and five walks.
+- Toglia has two doubles, two home runs and five walks while hitting .190.

-- This year, Toglia has recorded at least one hit in 10 of 19 games (52.6%), and had multiple hits twice.
+- In 10 of 20 games this season (50.0%), Toglia has reached base via hit, and that includes multiple hits twice.

-- He has homered in two of 19 games played this year, and in 3.1% of his plate appearances.
+- He has homered in two of 20 games played this season, and in 2.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.